xapply.

 The attribute macros also provide configuration options to scripts, recipes,

-and other files markup-up with m4
+and other files markup-up with m4.

 Conversion of

-options are largely geared towards
+The dsh optons to hxmddsh options are largely geared towards

 interactive use to drive an interactive process, while the

-options are more geared for
+hxmd options are more geared for

 completely automated tasks.

-show execution process
+-v show execution process

-you may use -v
+hxmd you may use -v,

-, and -dX
+-dC, and -dX to

 show different aspected of the execution process.